-Join Richard Harrington for an in-depth discussion in this video Changing image format and size, part of Up and Running with the Canon 6D.
+Join Richard Harrington for an in-depth discussion in this video Changing image format and size, part of Learning the Canon 6D.

 Your camera can record images at different quality and size settings.
 These determine how much space each photo takes up on the memory card, as well as what type of edits and outputs can be made later.
 Most of the time, I choose to shoot at a maximum quality, and I recommend that you do, too.
 You can always make a large photo smaller, but you can't really take a small photo and blow it up.
 Not without a significant loss in quality.
 But perhaps you're running low on memory card space and you need to save room.
 Or maybe you're shooting a time-lapse sequence and you want to capture a lot of images to a single card.